p4lang/behavioral-model/docs/simple_switch.md

 This document aims at providing P4 programmers with important information regarding the simple_switch architecture.

+## Differences between simple_switch and simple_switch_grpc processes

+The simple_switch process was developed first, and supports a Thrift-based control API that was custom developed for BMv2, and to our knowledge is not supported by other switches, unless they are based on simple_switch.

+The simple_switch_grpc process was developed based on simple_switch, and supports both the P4Runtime API, as a server/switch, and the simple_switch Thrift API.
+The Thrift API is still supported because it supports some configuration changes that the P4Runtime API does not, e.g. the `set_queue_rate` command (among others).

+Thus if you wish to use the P4Runtime API to control the configuration of the switch, you must use simple_switch_grpc.

 ## Standard metadata

 For a P4_16 program using the v1model architecture and including the